-I do not want to get rich ...
+I don't want to get rich at all ...

 We know that money doesn't stink, and yet the smell of weak morals is somehow attached to entrepreneurial profit.
 “I don't want to get rich at all,” I often hear from founders, as if that were the first danger they would have to arm themselves against as founders.

 To get the business on the feet so that costs are covered and a profit that covers at least the life costs of the founder or founder team can not be taken without a price.

 Which price, which should be able to calculate a founder, self-confidently represent the determined price and monthly check, whether the bill works.
 Money is just a medium of exchange.

 Our Stone Age ancestors probably did not sell and buy, traded and exchanged, but simply shared what was needed.

 Trade on a larger scale